There's No Quick, Effortless Way To Fix Your Social Problems

 I think you can only alter your attitude so much by sitting around and trying to tweak or supercharge it.
 And that's only counting the advice that's legitimate.
 A lot of it is nonsense.
 I've found real, lasting attitude change has to be built gradually through experiences in the real world, e.g., you become more confident by gaining more to be confident about.

 I also think the idea that everything is already within you and waiting to get out is a misconception.
 There really isn't a super smooth, happy, confident person lurking within your subconscious, waiting to be unleashed through self-hypnosis or whatever.
-That we can feel like this temporarily makes us feel that's possible, but just because you can feel psyched up for a time, doesn't mean you can make yourself feel that way permanently.
-The way you are most of the time is the way you actually are.
-To become a different, better person, you have to build up towards it.
+That we can feel like this temporarily makes us believe that's possible.
+However, just because you can get psyched up for a while doesn't mean you can make yourself feel that way permanently.
+How you are most of the time is the way you actually are.
+To become a different person you have to slowly build towards it.

 There's also the fact that having the right attitude isn't the whole picture.
 Just because you're confident doesn't mean you'll always do the right thing in every situation.
 We've all come across people who were very sure of themselves, but also strange and off-putting at the same time.